Rising Star (American TV series): Top 13 (August 3, 2014)

 During this round, an expert's vote added 5% to the total percentage; the eight contestants with the highest voting percentages (including the West Coast save) advanced to the next round, while the other five were eliminated.

 Week 8: Quarterfinals (August 10, 2014)

-In this round, the experts' votes added 3% to the total vote percentage.
-The two contestants with the lowest voting percentages were eliminated.
+In this round, the experts' votes added 3% to the total vote percentage; the six contestants with the highest voting percentages (including the West Coast save) advanced to the semifinals, while the other two were eliminated.

 Week 9: Semifinals (August 17, 2014)

 In this round, the experts' votes added 1% to the total vote percentage; the four contestants with the highest voting percentages (including the West Coast save) advanced to the final.
 This was the last round where people living in the Pacific and Alaskan time zones were eligible to vote.

 Week 10: Finals (August 24, 2014)

 During the finale, the experts voted on their phones, making theirs count as equal to a home judge's vote, as well as keeping their votes secret from the performers and the audience.
 People residing in the Pacific and Alaskan time zones were not eligible to vote in the finale, and as a result, voting was only open to those residing in the Eastern, Central, and Mountain time zones.